-Pick 2 or more companies in the same industry.
-A) articulate at a high level the strategy of each company and how this strategy should translate to its price and cost position. b) Using public data, as best you can, show how the per unit pricing and various cost elements f the 2+ companies compare with each other. c) Comment on how their pricing and cost structures align or do not align with their stated or inferred strategy or competitive differentiation.
+- A) Articulate at a high level the business strategy of each company and how this strategy should translate to its price and cost position. - B) Using public data, as best you can, show how the per unit pricing and various cost elements of the two companies compare with each other. - C) Comment on how their pricing and cost structures align or do not align with their stated or inferred strategy or competitive differentiation. - D) Bonus Comment on the evolution over time by looking at the data over several years of history

-3: Implementation (Inorganic Growth]. [due April 14 11:59pm] [15%]
+2: Implementation. [due March 8, 11:59pm] [15%]

-Choose a business and based on public information: a) articulate its strategy in your own words. b) define 3-5 KPI's/metrics that you would use to holistically monitor strategy performance/implementation if you were on the Board.
-Providing commentary on metrics you would NOT use may also be relevant.
+Choose a business and based on public information:

+- A) articulate its strategy in your own words - B) Define 3-5 KPI's/metrics that you would use to monitor strategy performance/implementation as CEO (avoid the obvious ones eg top line growth, profitability, ROE) and try and identify metrics specific to the strategy of your chosen company (ie leading indicators of success) - C) Bonus: Provide commentary on metrics you would NOT use.

 Explain the rationale/reasoning for your choices.

-Final Assignment: [due date to be published by RHL week of April 15, 2023] [30%] Company Check-in [due date March 28, 11:59pm] [complete/incomplete] Submit a single paragraph outlining the company/industry you are selecting for your final assignment
+Final Assignment: [due March 22, 11:59pm] [35%]

+Company Check-in [due date February 16, 11:59pm] [complete/incomplete]

+Submit a single paragraph outlining the company/industry you are selecting for your final assignment